Genaimarees/Genai-projects/README.md

-ccccjjjjjjchange the github commit changes display in discord" Hello from N8N hi everyone
+ the github commit changes display in discord"
+Hello from N8N
+hi everyone